 - Successfully completed collegiate English and/or Math courses (grade of C or better) that meets the requirements for your HCC program; an official copy of your transcript needs to be provided to HCC, or

-- Completed the ACT within the past three years and have a score of 24 in English and Reading.
+- Completed the ACT within the past three years and have a score of 21 in Reading & 18 in English.
+Students with an ACT of 22 in math can be placed into College Algebra.
 You must present an official ACT report to the college.
-However, your math course placement will be determined only by taking the Accuplacer placement test.
+However, you may want to complete the math Accuplacer exam for placement higher than College Algebra.

 How long is the test?

 The test is self paced and not timed.
 Please do not to rush through the placement test(s).
 Students generally complete the tests in 1-2 hours.

 The test will provide an online calculator when needed.
 Hand held calculators are not permitted.

 What should I bring to the test?

 A photo ID is needed for testing.
 All testing materials will be provided by HCC.
 You will need your HCC student ID number (found on your acceptance letter) in order to sign up for the test.